 Testing for HIV during a window period can lead to a false test result, especially if you engaged in high-risk behaviors in the weeks or months leading up to your test.
-Again, talk to your doctor or provider!
+Be sure to get tested early and often!